kim3470/dotfiles/README.md

 # dotfiles

-My completely config dotfiles based on craftzdog and josean-martinez
+My complete config dotfiles based on craftzdog and josean-martinez

 # Installations that might be required